The Unhappy Professional

 30-minute video consultation available at no cost

-Virtual sessions available in NY, VA, DC, CO, NC, and WA
+Virtual sessions available in CO, DC, NC, NY, TX, VA, and WA

 I understand first hand how difficult it can be to carry the weight of unresolved emotional pain.
 My diverse personal and professional experiences have given me a deep appreciation for how unique each individual’s journey is.